 The REIT's overall borrowing policy is to obtain secured credit facilities, principally on a fixed rate or effectively fixed rate basis, which will allow the REIT to: (i) achieve and maintain staggered maturities to lessen exposure to re-financing risk in any particular period; (ii) achieve and maintain fixed rates to lessen exposure to interest rate fluctuations; and (iii) extend loan terms and fixed rate periods as long as possible when borrowing conditions are favourable.
 Subject to market conditions and the growth of the REIT, management currently intends to target Indebtedness of approximately 50%-55% of GBV.
-As at December 31, 2020, the REIT's Debt to GBV ratio was 43.2% (2019 - 43.6%).
-The reduction as compared to December 31, 2019 is attributable to the repayment of outstanding debt under the REIT's revolving (collectively, the "2019 Equity Offerings") and the increase in the REIT's assets through acquisitions funded by the 2019 Equity Offerings.
+As at December 31, 2021, the REIT's Debt to GBV ratio was 40.2% (2020 - 43.2%).
+The reduction as compared to December 31, 2020 is primarily attributable to the acquisition of Lexus Laval, which was funded through the issuance of 1,369,102 REIT Units to a member of the Dilawri Group valued at approximately \$14,800, and the fair value adjustment of \$21,069 on investment properties in Q4 2021.
 Management expects that the ratio of Debt to GBV may increase, at least temporarily, following an acquisition by the REIT of one or more additional properties.
 Interest rates and loan maturities will be reviewed on a regular basis to ensure appropriate debt management strategies are implemented.